 Examples of traditional SSR languages/frameworks are PHP, Java, ASP.NET, and Node.js.

-To be clear, this is how content was rendered on early websites, until the influx of client-side libraries.
-However, now, server-side rendered React apps use Node for the server which is a key difference to traditional server-rendered apps (we’ll see how later on in this post).
+To be clear, this is how content was rendered on early websites until the influx of client-side libraries.
+However, now, server-side rendered React apps use Node for the server, which is a key difference from traditional server-rendered apps (we’ll see how later on in this post).

 As I said before, server-side rendering initially means every page is rendered and loaded from the server.
 With the introduction of server-side (universal) React, however, things are slightly different.

 The initial page is rendered from the server, meaning the subsequent pages load directly from the client.
 So you have the best of both worlds — the power of the initial server-side content plus the speedy subsequent loads, which requests just the content that is needed for future requests.

 In addition to the above benefit, here are some other advantages you get from going SSR:

 Faster load times lead to a better experience for the end user.
 This is one of the reasons many large companies are taking the SSR approach for their sites.